 What is available?

-Take time to research the range of gap year ideas, volunteer and gap year schemes available.
+Take time to research the range of gap year ideas, and volunteer and gap year schemes available.
 If you are going with an agency, ensure they are legitimate, financially viable and a reputable organisation.
 Consider others’ experiences, and research reviews, articles and forums to gain further insight.

 Gap Year Ideas: Need some inspiration?